-Homemade Drumstick Ice Cream Cones are a delicious DIY version of a classic frozen treat!
-Made with sugar cones, vanilla ice cream, and thick chocolate coating and a sprinkle of nuts, these Chocolate Covered Ice Cream Cones are the perfect treat to cool down with on a hot day!
+Made with a sugar cone, vanilla ice cream, a thick chocolate coating, and a sprinkle of nuts, Copycat Drumstick Ice Cream Cones are the perfect treat to cool down with on a hot day!

 My favorite childhood treat was a Drumstick Ice Cream Cone.

 Drumstick Ice Cream Cones are a perfect treat to make at home.
-Not only does it save you a few pennies, but the quality of the ingredients are also a million times better!
+Not only does it save you a few pennies, but the quality of the ingredients is also a million times better!

-- Ice Cream: Use your favorite ice cream.
-Don’t limit to just vanilla ice cream either, you can use any variety you like.
+- Ice Cream: Use your favorite ice cream, you can use homemade vanilla ice cream, store-bought vanilla ice cream, or no-churn ice cream.
+Don't limit it to just vanilla ice cream either, you can use any variety you like.
 And if you need your ice cream to be dairy-free, select your favorite dairy-free variety.

 - Chocolate: Use any chocolate you like.
 Either cut up a chocolate bar or use chocolate chips.
 Again, use dairy-free chocolate if needed.
 Another great option for these drumsticks is to use Homemade Strawberry Magic Shell from Go Dairy Free, in place of the chocolate for a strawberry version of this treat.

 - Toppings: Crush up some peanuts or almonds, or skip nuts altogether.
-Sometimes I am a rebel and use these all-natural sprinkles.
+Sprinkles work in place of nuts if you are nut-free.

 Pro-Tip: Place your ice cream cone into a glass jar to hold it upright while you fill the ice cream cone.
 Makes the process SO MUCH easier!

 - Place a chocolate chip in the bottom of each cone.
-This keeps the cone from getting soggy from the ice cream, prevents the ice cream from dripping out of any holes in the bottom of the cone, and makes for a nice surprise in the
+This keeps the cone from getting soggy from the ice cream, prevents the ice cream from dripping out of any holes in the bottom of the cone, and makes for a nice surprise at the end of the treat.

-- Fill the ice cream cones with your desired ice cream, being sure to shape the top scoop to make a perfect dome around the cone.
+- Fill the ice cream cones with ice cream, being sure to shape the top scoop to make a perfect dome around the cone.

 - Place the prepared ice cream cones on a wax or parchment paper-lined sheet tray and place in the freezer for 30-60 minutes or until frozen solid.